 Go Naito 内藤豪 (b.1995)

 ‘’Kameoka is like a white paper.
 You can draw what you want to do.
 Kameoka is not yet ‘done’.
 What I am doing now is drawing something into that white paper.’’

-I went to English school for three months in Canada.
+I decided to go to English school for three months in Canada.
 I graduated from the lowest class.
-My English level was almost the same as junior high school student.
+My English level was almost the same as a junior high school student.
 Thankfully I got a job at a coffee shop.
 But I was fired two days later.
 I was not confident enough to talk to the customers.
 The reason was actually not my English level, but my own confidence.
 After that, I got a job as a dishwasher at another coffee shop.
 But there I was also fired, after three months.
 I lost my self-confidence.

-But then, -it was not my plan-, I applied to a Japanese food truck company.
+But then—it was not my plan—I applied to a Japanese food truck company.
 I met a lot of Japanese people whose English level was much worse than mine.
 I could not believe it.
-‘Is it ok to talk to a customer, with that level of English?!’.
-I got self-confidence again and could enjoy the last half year of my working holiday in Canada.”
+‘Is it ok to talk to a customer, with that level of English?!’
+I got self-confidence again and could enjoy the last half year of my working holiday in Canada.

 People think I am a quiet person, but my brain is so noisy.
 I have ADHD.
 I think that I can never do the same quality of work as the people that have a quiet brain.
 However, I found a pattern to control my brain: perfect preparation.
 Not only in the workplace, but also in my private life.
 I prepare everything.
 There are so many rules in my day to do a good job.
 I think most people would give up.
 I am proud that I am continuing.’’
 Want to know more?
 Read Go Naito’s full story in the artbook Stories from Kameoka .